 Unit members that receive "cash-back" must enroll in the District's non-voluntary dental plan, at the employee's expense.
-Unit members that receive "cash-back', has the option to enroll in the District's voluntary vision plan, at the employee's expense.
+Unit members that receive "cash-back', have the option to enroll in the District's voluntary vision plan, at the employee's expense.

 An active employee, who is Medicare eligible, may choose to enroll in Medicare.
-The District will pay for the cost of Medicare Part B and D, plus a Medicare supplement plan, dental and vision plans equal to the District maximum contribution of \$11,750 per 1.0 FTE.
+The District will pay for the cost of Medicare Part B and D, dental and vision plans equal to the District maximum contribution of \$12,000 per 1.0 FTE.

-14.1.1 The District contribution towards the cost of welfare benefits is increased to \$11,750 per 1.0 FTE for the 2022-2023 school year.
-Unit members will assume the financial responsibility for any premium cost increases.

-14.2 Section 125

-The District will implement a Flex 125 plan (pursuant to IRS code section 125).
+- 14.1.1 The District contribution towards the cost of welfare benefits is increased to \$12,000 per 1.0 FTE for the 2023-2024 school year.
+Unit members will assume the financial responsibility for any premium cost increases. - 14.2 Section 125 The District will implement a Flex 125 plan (pursuant to IRS code section 125).